 - First Line of Defense: Includes Front Line Units (such as Treasury) and Front Line Unit activities.
-They are responsible and held accountable for managing the risks associated with their activities within the boundaries set by independent risk management. - Second Line of Defense: Includes Independent Risk Management (Treasury Risk Management).
+They are responsible and held accountable for managing the risks associated with their activities within the boundaries set by independent risk management. - Second Line of Defense: Includes Independent Risk Management.
 They are responsible for overseeing the risk-taking activities of the first line of defense and challenging the first line of defense in their execution of their risk management responsibilities in addition to independently identifying, measuring, monitoring, and controlling aggregate risks.
-Treasury Risk also has the responsibility of escalating any breaches to senior management in line with Citi's Risk Appetite, Limit, and Threshold Management Procedure.

-- Third Line of Defense: Includes Internal Audit.
-Responsible for independent assurance to the Board on the effectiveness of governance, risk management and internal controls. - Control and Support Functions: Includes functions that do not meet the definition of frontline unit, independent risk management or internal audit.
+Risk also has the responsibility of escalating any breaches to senior management in line with Citi's Risk Appetite, Limit, and Threshold Management Procedure. - Third Line of Defense: Includes Internal Audit.
+Responsible for independent assurance to the Board on the effectiveness of governance, risk management and internal controls. - Control and Support Functions: Includes functions that do not meet the definition of front-line unit, independent risk management or internal audit.
 They are expected to design, implement, and maintain an effective control environment, supportive of safety and soundness.
 Any front-line unit activities within control and support functions remain subject to challenge by independent risk management.

-In the event of a breach of pre-set thresholds/limits or any policy violation, Citi UAE Treasurer must notify the Treasury Risk Manager, Cluster Treasurer, Regional Treasurer, and relevant stakeholders of the breach, its root cause and remediation plan.
-Treasury Risk then escalates with the senior chain to Regional Treasury Risk Manager, along with all details.
-It must also be ensured that escalation of the breaches and details is made to local ALCO and RMC.
-ALCO is the key governance forum where all issues relating to Treasury Risk is discussed and escalated to.
-All Treasury related limits ultimately are approved by ALCO, once Treasury Risk provides approval.
+In the event of a breach of pre-set thresholds/limits or any policy violation, Citibank NA UAE Treasurer must notify the Risk Manager, Cluster Treasurer, Regional Treasurer, and relevant stakeholders of the breach, its root cause and remediation plan.
+Risk then escalates with the senior chain to Regional Risk Manager, along with all details.
+It must also be ensured that escalation of the breaches and details is made to local CCC and RMC.
+CCC is the key governance committee where all issues relating to Risk is discussed and escalated to.
+All Treasury related limits ultimately are approved by CCC, once Risk provides approval.